romansorin/research/paper_content.md

 \end{tabular}
 \end{table}

-Table shows individual descriptive statistics for each variant to get an idea of how stats values compare across each variant.
+Table 5 shows all 57 data points split across three respective variants, with values representing seconds.
+Descriptive statistics for each variant are shown to understand how basic values compare across each variant

 Individual descriptive stats for each variant
 % Please add the following required packages to your document preamble: